BetonQuest/BetonQuest/docs/Documentation/Features/NPCs.md

 ```YAML title="NPC Referencing Syntax"
 betonQuestNPCID: NPCSelector NPCID
 ```
-You would then use the `betonQUestNPCID` for all NPC references within BetonQuest.
+You would then use the `betonQuestNPCID` for all NPC references within BetonQuest.

 !!! note ""
     === "Citizens"